 Specifies the name of the destination object.
 The destination object can be a location, magazine or a jukebox.
 The destination is optional when /SCHEDULE is entered, but required for commands when /SCHEDULE is not entered.
-The default destination is the appropriate offsite or onsite location specified in the volume object.
+For /SCHEDULE, the default destination is the appropriate offsite or onsite location specified in the volume object.